Admiralissimus/IBA-DevOps-Practicum-HW/README.md

 - Connect to any instance via ssh.

-- From this instance connect to router
+- From this instance connect to router.
+If you can't, try the second instance.

 `admiral@dev-vm:~$ vim .ssh/id_rsa`
 > Add here secret key